 Utah GED Requirements

 Bite-size video lessons | Practice tests with explanation | GED Skill Builders

 The four subtests of the GED (General Education Development) exam are challenging, and becoming well-prepared is essential.
-Most students need some 2-3 months of preparation.
+Most students need at least 2-3 months of preparation.

+Utah GED Requirements